aeon-toolkit/aeon/README.md

 }
 ```

+You can also use the repository's [CITATION.cff](https://github.com/aeon-toolkit/aeon/blob/main/CITATION.cff).

-If you let us know about your paper using `aeon`, we will happily list it [here](https://www.aeon-toolkit.org/en/stable/papers_using_aeon.html).
+If you let us know about your paper using `aeon`, we will happily list it on the project website.

-## 👥 Further information
+## Further information

+`aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of core developers.
+You can read more about the project's history, values, and governance on the [About Us page](https://www.aeon-toolkit.org/en/stable/about.html).

+## Project status

+`aeon` is under active development.
+The core package is stable and widely used, but some modules and recently added functionality remain experimental and may change as the library evolves.

-Please note the following modules are still considered experimental, and the
+The following modules are currently considered experimental, and the deprecation
-[deprecation policy](https://www.aeon-toolkit.org/en/stable/developer_guide/deprecation.html) does not necessarily apply:
+policy does not necessarily apply (although we only rarely make rapid):

 - `anomaly_detection`
 - `forecasting`